Guardians (2017 film): Plot

-During the Cold War, a secret organization known as "Patriot" gathers a team of Soviet superheroes, altering and augmenting the DNA of many selected individuals to defend the motherland from superhuman threats.
-The team includes representatives of the different nationalities of the Soviet Union.
-Arseniy, codenamed Arsus, can change into a huge, incredibly strong bear-man.
-Temirkhan, codenamed Khan, has super speed and wields a pair of curved swords.
-Lernik, codenamed Ler, has the ability to control earth and stone.
-Finally, Xenia can become invisible underwater.
+During the Cold War, a secret organisation known as "Patriot" assembles a team of Soviet superheroes, genetically altering and augmenting selected individuals to defend the motherland from superhuman threats.
+Representing different nationalities of the Soviet Union, the team consists of Arseniy (Arsus), who can transform into a powerful bear-man; Temirkhan (Khan), who possesses super speed and wields two curved swords; Lernik (Ler), who can control earth and stone; and Xenia, who can become invisible underwater.

-The program succeeds where a second program called Module-1 fails.
-This prompts Professor Avgust Kuratov, creator of Module-1, to flee to the remote wilderness, away from Soviet authorities, to continue working on his experiments.
-When the military is summoned to arrest him, he bombs the Patriot laboratory, surviving because he was covered with some chemicals.
-He rebuilds his damaged body, making himself into a cyborg.
-This gives him the power to generate electricity and control machines.
-He also created an army of clones of himself and sets out to prove to the world that he is a genius.
-After the explosion, Arsus, Ler, Khan, and Xenia go into hiding for years.
+The programme succeeds where a second initiative, Module-1, fails, prompting its creator, Professor Avgust Kuratov, to flee into the wilderness and continue his experiments.
+When the military attempts to arrest him, Kuratov bombs the Patriot laboratory and survives after being covered in chemicals.
+He rebuilds his damaged body as a cyborg, gaining the ability to generate electricity and control machines.
+He also creates an army of clones and resolves to prove his genius to the world.
+Following the explosion, Arsus, Ler, Khan, and Xenia go into hiding for years.

-In the present day, several walking robots used in a training exercise turn against their supervising officials and kill them.
-This leads to the Ministry of Defence holding a meeting and deciding to revive the Patriot organization under the leadership of Major Elena Larina and to locate their missing super agents.
-She finds Ler spending his time meditating in Armenia; Khan living on the steppes of Kazakhstan; Arsus in a remote cabin in northern Siberia; and Xenia performing stunts in a circus in Moscow.
-Their first task is to raid Kuratov's laboratory within an old factory, but they are captured.
+In the present day, several walking robots used in a training exercise turn against their supervisors and kill them.
+The Ministry of Defence therefore decides to revive Patriot under Major Elena Larina and locate its missing agents.
+Elena finds Ler meditating in Armenia, Khan living on the steppes of Kazakhstan, Arsus in a remote cabin in northern Siberia, and Xenia performing circus stunts in Moscow.
+Their first mission is to raid Kuratov's laboratory in an abandoned factory, but they are captured.

-Kuratov offers the Guardians a chance to join him but they refuse.
-This angers him and he keeps three of them trapped within a magnetic force field and injures Ler.
-He later goes to a military facility at Noginsk to take control of the tanks and other vehicles stationed there.
-Using them, he launches an invasion of Moscow and makes preparations to use the Ostankino Tower and the Federation Tower for his Module-2 Project.
-He intends to transmit a signal through an old Soviet satellite, which will then be sent to every other satellite orbiting Earth, and use it to seize control of all technology in the world.
-He uses a force field to protect his beacon tower and destroy several jet fighters that are sent to stop him.
-When a collaborator within the Russian military, Major-General Nikolai Dolgov, asks Kuratov for a reward for his help, Kuratov strangles him to death.
+Kuratov offers the Guardians a chance to join him, but they refuse.
+He imprisons three of them in a magnetic force field and injures Ler.
+He then takes control of tanks and other military vehicles at a facility in Noginsk, using them to invade Moscow and prepare his Module-2 Project.
+Kuratov plans to transmit a signal through an old Soviet satellite to every satellite orbiting Earth, allowing him to control all technology worldwide.
+He protects his beacon with a force field and destroys several attacking fighter jets.
+When Major-General Nikolai Dolgov, a collaborator in the Russian military, demands a reward, Kuratov strangles him.